 Ground disturbing activities during construction would generate fugitive dust (PM10 and PM{2.5}).
 The amount of dust generated during construction would be highly variable and is dependent on the amount of material being disturbed, the type of material, moisture content, and meteorological conditions.
 If uncontrolled, PM10 and PM{2.5} levels downwind of actively disturbed areas could possibly exceed State standards.
-The proposed project would be subject SMAQMD's Rule 403, Fugitive Dust, and implementation of the SMAQMD's Basic Construction Emission Control Practices (BMPs) to reduce impacts related to fugitive dust to less than significant.
+The proposed project would be subject SMAQMD's Rule 403, Fugitive Dust, that would reduce impacts related to fugitive dust generated during project construction.
+Nonetheless, the SMAQMD's current CEQA guidance recommends that the SMAQMD's Basic Construction Emission Control Practices (BMPs) be included as part of a project's Mitigation Monitoring and Reporting Program for the project to be measured against the SMAQMD's nonzero PM significance threshold.
+Should a project not implement these BMPs, the SMAQMD significance threshold for construction-generated PM would be zero.
+As such, Mitigation Measure AQ-1 would be required to ensure the SMAQMD's Basic Construction BMPs are incorporated into project construction to reduce impacts related to fugitive dust to less than significant.